ForgeGit/class_cope/README.md

 <img src="_img/ahlejandro_ulduar.png" /><br />
 *Figure 3: During the first weeks of Ulduar P2 (WOTLK Classc), Ahlejandro weapon did not had the best enchant available.
 He ranked #1 on Hodir.*

-Another issue when looking for what the top rankings are doing "different" by *glancing* over their logs is that we might fail to notice critical raid-wide factors that contributed to that ranking being possible.
+Another issue when looking for what the top rankings are doing "different" by *glancing* over their logs is that we might fail to recognize critical raid-wide factors that contributed to that ranking being possible.

 For example, class-stacking sometimes is needed to meet specific DPS thresholds to skip entire mechanics or boss phases.
 You could die (in-game) before the end of the fight and still rank decently well.